- Deeming rates determine eligibility for the Commonwealth Seniors Health Card (CSHC)

 - Self-funded retirees with ‘deemed’ income of less than $55,808 (single) or $89,290 (couples) get access to concessions via the CSHC

-You might think you don’t qualify for this card because you have significant financial assets, however changes to deeming rates – which National Seniors fought hard for – mean more people are now eligible.
+If you have significant financial assets, you may believe you don’t qualify for this card but recent changes to deeming rates – which National Seniors fought hard for – could mean you’re now eligible.
+Read on to find out more.

 As the Reserve Bank dropped interest rates to record lows to stimulate the economy, the government held on tight to deeming rates used to estimate your income from financial assets.

-It was only after concerted pressure from seniors and organisations including National Seniors, that they eventually dropped the deeming rates – which sit currently at 0.25% for first $53,600 of your financial assets and 2.25% for anything over $53,600.
+It was only after concerted pressure from seniors and organisations including National Seniors, that they eventually dropped the deeming rates.

 Department of Social Services data shows that this has resulted in an increase in the number of people who now hold a CSHC.
 Prior to the first drop in deeming rates, the number of card holders was about 375,000 – but since the first deeming rates change in July 2018, this has grown to around 430,000.

-That means about 50,000 self-funded retirees are now eligible for basic concessions as a result of our campaign to reduce deeming rates.
-It is another example of how National Seniors has your back.
+That means about 50,000 self-funded retirees are now eligible for basic concessions as a result of the National Seniors campaign to reduce deeming rates.

 This simple and easy-to-use tool lists a range of available benefits to make it easier to understand what concessions you are eligible for.
 We encourage to you to check it out and share with your friends and family so they too can make the most of their benefits.